articlesmli/agentic_mcp/README.md

 # Local Agentic MCP (Model Context Protocol) with LangGraph & Ollama

-A modular, privacy-first local AI agent framework that runs **100% on your machine** using Docker, Ollama, LangGraph, and the Model Context Protocol (MCP).
+A modular, privacy-first local AI agent framework that runs **100% on the local machine** using Docker, Ollama, LangGraph, and the Model Context Protocol (MCP).

 This project demonstrates how to decouple an AI agent's "brain" (LLM reasoning) from its "hands" (tools) using standardized MCP communication over Server-Sent Events (SSE).